boots-edu/textbook/source/original/week13_1.md

 * As it turns out, this is a special kind of tree called a  _binary search tree_ .
 * It has some specific properties:
   * A node will have 2 subtrees (possibly empty)
-  * Every number in the left sub\-tree must be less than the value stored in the node
+  * Every number in the left sub-tree must be less than the value stored in the node
-  * Every number in the right sub\-tree must be greater than the value stored in the node
+  * Every number in the right sub-tree must be greater than the value stored in the node
   * These must hold for the subtree rooted at every node in the tree.

 __Topic: Recursion__